 Do you think you can learn something from rich people?
 How much do you know about them?
 Have you studied their habits to see what you can learn?
 Do you think they inherited most of their wealth?
 (They didn’t.
 In fact, only 10% inherited their wealth).
 Did they start on their paths toward financial responsibility earlier than most?
 (They did, with the average wealthy person starting to save by the age of 14).

 What are the top 5 things rich people do with their money?
 Are there common themes which could benefit you if they were applied in your own life?
-Today, we’ll review some interesting traits of wealthy people.
+Today, we’ll review some exciting traits of wealthy people.

 Here, then, are the top 5 common traits regarding how rich people manage their money.
 Think about which ones you already do, and attempt to apply a few that you don’t.

-1. They Start Early
+1. They Start Early:

 According to the US Trust study, a common trait among the wealthy is the fact that they had parents who instilled a strong sense of financial responsibility at an early age.
-The average wealthy person began saving at Age 14, began working for money at Age 15, started charitable giving (time or money) by the Age of 23, and started investing in the stock market by Age 25.
+The average wealthy person began saving at age 14, began working for money at age 15, started charitable giving (time or money) by the age of 23, and started investing in the stock market by age 25.

 I started working (and saving) when I was 10.
 In elementary school, I started shoveling driveways in the neighborhood, and got my first “real job” (a paper route) at age 13.
-I saved diligently, and had several thousand dollars in my savings account by the time I graduated from high school.
+I saved diligently and had several thousand dollars in my savings account by the time I graduated from high school.
 Clearly, my parents instilled the work/thrift ethic in me, and my wife and I have worked to instill it in our own daughter.

-2. They Delay Gratification
+2. They Delay Gratification:

 I had a discussion during lunch with a financial planning friend last weekend, where we discussed the single most important attribute required for wealth creation.
 We both agreed that delaying gratification is likely one of the most important things within our control for creating wealth.
-(By the way, my friend’s name is Ed Wolpert, and he’s written 3 books on personal finance.
+(By the way, my friend’s name is Ed Wolpert, and he’s written three books on personal finance.
 Have a look here).

 Apparently, the wealthy feel the same way about delaying gratification, with 80% of them saying that investing in long-term goals is more important than funding current wants and needs.
-As I explained to my daughter when she expressed a desire for a motorcyle, if you want to build wealth you need to save the money first and buy things you WANT in cash.
+As I explained to my daughter when she expressed a desire for a motorcycle, if you want to build wealth, you need to save the money first and buy things you WANT in cash.
 It helps you delay your gratification, and insures your money works for you (instead of the other way around).

-3. They Focus Their Investments On Buy-And-Hold
+3. They Focus Their Investments On Buy-And-Hold:

-4. They Are Charitable
+4. They Are Charitable:

-Wealthy folks share a common trait of feeling a deep commitment to give back to society.
+Wealthy folks share a common trait of feeling a deep commitment to giving back to society.
 74% donate their money, 61% volunteer their time, and 47% serve on boards.
 They find a way to contribute to others, which is counter to the stereotype so often attributed to the wealthy.